 You’d think that spending eight seconds on the back of raging bull would be easy.
-But as a person who’s done it a few times, I can assure you that it’s really not.
+But as a person who’s done it a few times, I assure you that it’s not.

 In fact it’s more than difficult, almost impossible – depending on which bull you draw.

-I’m sure that most of you don’t know this, but years ago when I was younger (and more foolish) I spent many afternoons on the back of an animal that wanted nothing more than to throw me off and put it’s horns through my side.
+I’m sure that most of you don’t know this, but years ago when I was younger I spent many afternoons on the back of a 2000 pound animal that wanted nothing more than to throw me off and put it’s horns through my side.

-That sounds pretty dramatic, and let me assure you, bull riding really is.
+That sounds pretty dramatic, and let me assure you, riding a bull really is.

 Parallels in Life

-You might wonder how riding a bull taught me a lesson in life that I’ll never forget.
-Every one of us is wired differently, and we all have things that fulfill us.
+You might wonder how bull riding taught me a life lesson that I’ll never forget.
+All of us are wired differently, and we all have things that fulfill us.

-We all have the need for speed, or the need to escape reality – even for a minute – to experience what life, by it’s simple self, cannot provide.
+We all have the need for speed, or the need to escape reality – even for a minute – to experience what life, simply by itself, cannot provide.

 For some folks it’s drugs, others it’s alcohol and for a lot of us it’s success and money.